There are no job openings at the moment, but check with us periodically for new opportunities.

 • Lead the planning and preparation of proposals, reports, and other materials for a range of institutional and individual funding opportunities or current client needs.

-• Collaborate with the design team to support the development of online and print communications collateral for potential donors and other external partners, as needed; your ‘making a great deck’ game should be particularly strong.
+• Collaborate with the design team to support the development of online and print communications collateral for potential grantmakers and other external partners, as needed; your ‘making a great deck’ game should be particularly strong.

 • Develop other materials and assist with other grant projects as needed.